Waveguide rotary joint

+Waveguide rotary joints are used in radar systems to couple signals to a rotating radar antenna.
+The RF-signals can be provided to the waveguide rotary joint either by waveguides or coaxial-cables.

+Depending on the required number of channels, such as for different antenna diagrams, waveguide rotary joints can have up to nine channels.

-A waveguide rotary joint is used in microwave communications to connect two different types of RF waveguides.
-Because coaxial parts are symmetrical in ø direction, free rotation without performance degradation is accomplished.
+Waveguide rotary joints are used in radar systems at connections between two different types of RF waveguides.
+The symmetrical shape of the joints allows free rotation without performance degradation.
 In the rotating part, electrical continuity is achieved by λ/4-chokes eliminating metal contacts.
-The Rotary Joints can have both waveguide ports at a right angle to the rotational axis, "U-style", one waveguide port at a right angle and one in line, "L-style" or both waveguide ports in line.
+The rotary joints can have both waveguide ports at a right angle to the rotational axis, "U-style", one waveguide port at a right angle and one in line, "L-style" or both waveguide ports in line.
 "I-style".
-Waveguide Rotary Joint modules are available for all frequency bands.
+Waveguide rotary joint modules are available for all frequency bands.
+Common materials for waveguide rotary joints include aluminum, brass, bronze, copper, and silver.